Bangladesh Bank robbery: Response from linked organizations

 On 5 August 2016, the Bangko Sentral ng Pilipinas approved a ₱1 billion (US$52.92 million) fine against RCBC for its non-compliance with banking laws and regulations in connection with the bank robbery.
 This is the largest monetary fine ever approved by BSP against any institution.
 RCBC stated that the bank would comply with the BSP's decision and pay the imposed fine.

 The Bangladesh Bank continued its efforts to retrieve the stolen money and had only recovered about US$15 million, mostly from a gaming junket operator based in Metro Manila.
 In February 2019, the Federal Reserve pledged it would help Bangladesh Bank recover the money and SWIFT has also decided to help the central bank rebuild its infrastructure.
 The Bangladeshi central bank also believed that RCBC was complicit with the robbery filing a legal case in U.S. District Court for the Southern District of New York regarding the case in early 2019 accusing the Philippine bank of "massive conspiracy".
 In response, RCBC filed a lawsuit accusing Bangladesh Bank of defamation believing that Bangladesh Bank's claims are baseless.

+In 2020, the Bangladesh Bank filed a case in the New York Supreme Court against RCBC over multiple causes of action.
+Three of these causes of action were dismissed on 29 February 2024.
+In June of the same year, the New York Court of Appeals rejected RCBC's petition to have the case heard in a different court.

 Aftermath

 The case threatened to reinstate the Philippines to the Financial Action Task Force on Money Laundering blacklist of countries that made insufficient efforts against money laundering.
 Attention was given to a potential weakness of Philippine authorities' efforts against money laundering after lawmakers in 2012 managed to exclude casinos from the roster of organizations required to report to the Anti-Money Laundering Council regarding suspicious transactions.

 The case also highlighted the threat of cyber attacks to both government and private institutions by cyber criminals using real bank authorisation codes to make orders look genuine.
-SWIFT has advised banks using the SWIFT Alliance Access system to strengthen their cyber security posture and ensure they are following SWIFT security guidelines.
-Bangladesh is reportedly the 20th most cyber-attacked country, according to a cyber threat map developed by Kaspersky Lab, which runs in real time.
+Swift created the Swift CSP (customer security programme) as a response.
+SWIFT has advised banks using the SWIFT system to strengthen their cyber security posture and ensure they are following SWIFT security guidelines known as CSCF (customer security controls framework).